-Personally, I’d rather shove my money into a Savings Account (where money has gone to die for the past decade) than mixing with leaseholds.
+Personally, I’d rather shove my money into a woefully pathetic Savings Account (which has been all of them for the past decade) than mix with leaseholds.
 The restrictions, extra ‘ongoing’ costs and all the communal politics that often pop up, it’s just all too much for me.
 The first day you get a leak from the flat upstairs is the day you regret ever being a leasehold landlord!

 Plus, the idea of ‘renting’ someone else’s land doesn’t go down well with me.
-It’s probably a egomaniac thing.
+It’s probably an egomaniac thing.
 Another one for my therapist.

 That said, I have a feeling that many new landlords naively opt for leaseholds because they fixate on the lower ‘cost of entry’, while ignoring the overall complications and running costs!
 That can be fatal.
 So if you take away anything from this blog post, let it be this: 1) Physically, I’ve aged extremely well 2) Leaseholds generally come with additional costs and politics, so do the proper math before biting the bullet.

-Finally, thanks to The Faulkner for the ride (which she has no idea she is apart of)!
+Finally, thanks to The Faulkner for the ride (which she has no idea she was a part of)!